 I wrote Becoming Mum because I wanted to give women, all women, access to evidence-based psychological support for the transition to motherhood.
 Becoming Mum is grounded in the latest science including acceptance and commitment therapy, attachment theory and research on compassion, mindfulness and living a rewarding, active life.
 The idea for Becoming Mum grew along with my first pregnancy.
 I found myself writing an outline and the first chapters while heavily pregnant and impatiently waiting for labour to begin.
 Most of the content of Becoming Mum was literally written on a laptop propped up on my knees while my baby slept across my chest.
 I think this makes Becoming Mum a uniquely sincere book.
 Although I can claim the relevant expertise to write Becoming Mum, literally holding my own baby as I wrote it meant I had to drop the veil of being ‘an expert’.
 Instead, I wrote honestly and openly grounded on the evidence and from my own heart.

 When I gave birth to my first child in July 2011 and became a parent myself, I fulfilled a lifelong dream, a dream I’ve added to with a second child in 2017.
 I am still in awe of the fact that I get to spend the rest of my life loving my wonderful children.
 Although I am familiar with the scientific literature on parenting and have plenty of clinical expertise in helping parents with parenting I am certainly not the perfect parent.
 I am riddled with imperfections, as any human being is.
-I aim to accept my own imperfections, to hold my mistakes lightly, and to truly ‘be there’ for my child as the whole and imperfect human being that I am.
-Again and again, I remind myself to relish in enjoying each moment of parenthood, even the tough ones.
-Again and again, I return to what has become a central fact of my life: I love my child with an unrelenting passion.
+I aim to accept my own imperfections, to hold my mistakes lightly, and to truly ‘be there’ for my children as the whole and imperfect human being that I am.